ernw/net.tcp-proxy/README.md

 webservices.
 It is able to parse and encode the different protocols and interact as an Man-in-the-Middle proxy for the negotiate authentication.

+This library is meant to be run/installed with python3.
+It might also work with python2.7 (with minor adjustements), but wasn't tested with it.

 <a href="https://asciinema.org/a/71sbvkyjpr0jpmznk36u3ec9q" target="_blank">
 <img src="https://asciinema.org/a/71sbvkyjpr0jpmznk36u3ec9q.png" />
 </a>